deveshbajaj/todoAppSlackBot/README.md

 The index view will be displayed in your browser.

-***Logs***

-A `logs` folder is created in the root of the project i.e outside the `src` folder, which is mounted using the docker-compose volume mount.
-It will contain a file `flask-scaffolding.log` and will contain the project logs.

-***Your Assignment***

-You have to achieve two major tasks:

-    Create a Login API (JSON) in flask in this structure.
-    Setup celery in this project and write a task that stores last login information in another collection of mongo
+***The Assignment and APIs***

+1.User Register \
+2.User Searching<p>
+	2.1 By Name 	 multiple responces auto and relevant maching \
+	2.2 By Phone No    only single responce \
+3.Spam adding \
+4.View User Profile
+5.Login Of User Done Needs Cleaning

-Go through the structure of the project and figure out how you would proceed.
+Go through the structure of the project

-Make sure that all the api only logic should go in api layer (i.e. views.py) and all the business logic should go in the service layer (i.e. user_service.py).
+logic is in api layer (i.e. views.py) and all the business logic is in the service layer (i.e. user_service.py).
-Schema goes in the models/user.py file.
+Schema goes in the models/*.py file.

-Refer docstrings in the above mentioned files.
+Refer docstrings in the above mentioned files and function